mearleycf/gitsmartcommit/README.md

 model = "claude-3-5-sonnet-latest"
 ```

 When `always_log` is enabled, log files are automatically generated with names in the format `gsc_log-YYYY-MM-DD_HH-mm-ss.log`.
-If `log_directory` is specified, these timestamped log files will be created in that directory instead of the repository root.
+By default, these files are created in the `.gitsmartcommit` directory (which will be created automatically if it doesn't exist).
+If `log_directory` is specified, these timestamped log files will be created in that directory instead.

 Command line options take precedence over configuration file settings.
 For example, if `auto_push = false` in the config file but you use the `-a` flag, changes will be pushed.